icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 The format of the encapsulation payload depends on the transport code.

 For transport code 0, it's a URI string--the server address converted into a URI string, including the protocol/scheme.
-This transport code value was introduced by IceRPC and is the only valid transport code with the icerpc protocol.
+This transport code value is the only valid transport code with the icerpc protocol.
+It was introduced in IceRPC and as a result is not used by any transport provided by Ice.

 For transport codes 1 and 2 (Tcp resp.
 Ssl), the server address is written into the payload as a Slice-encoded
 TcpEndpointBody: